 However, there are various methodologies available, and some are more effective and thorough than others, Evans warned.

 For example, Belbin Team Theories and Myers-Briggs personality testing are examples of TYPE based psychometric tests, which Evans said is like “measuring and describing a person’s personality through a two-dimensional (2D) lense”.

-“Often this analysis is very simplistic – such as, ‘They are Extraverted’ or ‘They are Introverted’ – so these descriptions are good for quick reference, team building activities and for the purpose of raising personal self insight and awareness.”
+“Often this analysis is very simplistic – such as, ‘They are Extroverted’ or ‘They are Introverted’ – so these descriptions are good for quick reference, team building activities and for the purpose of raising personal self insight and awareness.”

 For the level of decision making required in recruitment and talent promotion, however, TYPE-based measures are not thorough enough.
-Instead, TRAIT based behavioural measures – “more akin to a three dimensional view of person’s personality” – are recommended.
+Instead, TRAIT based behavioral measures – “more akin to a three dimensional view of person’s personality” – are recommended.

 “The difference here is the level of depth and richness of insight that is able to be drawn out from a TRAIT based measure, which a TYPE based measure cannot replicate.
-A TRAIT-based measure will allow us to accurately predict a person’s behaviour in complex and diverse situations – including being able to predict how a person will lead in a crisis, how they will respond to pressure and stress, and how well they will adapt and respond to different personalities and workplace cultures,” Evans said.
+A TRAIT-based measure will allow us to accurately predict a person’s behavior in complex and diverse situations – including being able to predict how a person will lead in a crisis, how they will respond to pressure and stress, and how well they will adapt and respond to different personalities and workplace cultures,” Evans said.